instructlab/instructlab/README.md

 To start we'll create a new directory called `instruct-lab` to store the files that this CLI needs when it runs.

+Please note, you will need to ensure your ssh public key is synced and stored on github.
+Later on you will need your github token for the gh authentication.
 ```
 mkdir instruct-lab
 cd instruct-lab